undercoveridiot/test_db/README.md

 This repository was migrated from [Launchpad](https://launchpad.net/test-db).

 Originally written for MySQL, it has been ported to psql for testing in PostgreSQL.
+Tested with PostgreSQL 9.3, but should work with all 9.x.

 ## Where it comes from